hackclub/winter/ProbablySwifty.md

 	- Will also send a text alarm whenever it is trigerred.
 - Android TV support
 	- Can sit right beside your TV and work as your Smart TV!

+Extra Notes:
+	- This project is extremely technical in nature and requires a lot of jerry rigging, modification to software, as well as custom solutions.
+	- The first inherent problem with this is the designation of a custom LAN.
+This should in theory work, but we have to ensure that it is isolated from the actual network of the system.
+We would also have to use our Wi-Fi Adapter in order to create a Wi-Fi network for the phones to connect to
+	- The next part is modifying the current Linux App for [Droidcam](https://github.com/dev47apps/droidcam) to support the connection of multiple devices and bind them to different "virtual" cameras as well as microphones.
+Furthermore, we would have to create a way to link these microphones to the bluetooth speakers that they will be alongside, that way, they will function like "nodes" and respond only in the same speaker.
+		- After this, we then need to work on a way to capture the audio as well as the image that is detected from the phones then place it into a TensorFlow Algorithm.
+This will require some adaptation to TensorFlow as it does not do real time image detection, only from stills.
+Additionally, we will also have the develop a script that will listen at all microphones at the same time and detect for speech.
+After it detects this speech, it will check whether or not it is the activation words.
+If it is indeed the activation word, it will play a little activation sound and continue listening and actively take input.
+This way it brings it closer to the design of Amazon Alexa and Google Home.
+		- The next part of this is the image detection.
+This is currently only being done one at a time by TensorFlow, so we'd have to adapt our script to it and create a solution for it to process multiple videos at the same time from different camera sources.
+		- TensorFlow will all be processed under the GPU through AMD's ROCm.
+Whilst it is most definitely possible to downgrade the hardware or even remove the GPU all together, it will increase the processing time of the overall system.
+Since the goal is to replace what Google Home and Amazon Alexa does, having to wait a minute for a response from the system is simply outrageous.
+Hence, we picked both the 6600xt and the 12700K in order to run these operations both in parallel as this system will require a lot of processing both for images and voice.
+	- Another fundamental part of our system is the Wireless Carbon Monoxide, Smoke, and Gas Alarm.
+This will be assembled into a Arduino or a Raspberry Pi 4b where we will develop a little script to let us know when any of these are triggered.
+It will wirelessly connect to the system through either a Particle Photon or a Raspberry Pi 4.
+	- The most important part of the project is the website.
+Through this website, you'll be able to add custom commands for the voice assistant, indicate what to do when people are detected, and view the cameras anytime.
+	- Lastly, the whole system will be running Android TV which will be emulated.

 | Product         | Supplier/Link                         | Cost   |
 | --------------- | ------------------------------------- | ------ |